sventhijssen/compact/README.md

 ##### CPLEX
 By default, CPLEX is the ILP solver.
 Download and install [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), and make sure CPLEX is installed and the variable `cplex_path` is set correctly for your OS.
-If the default ILP solver is to be used, set `use_cplex = False` in `config.py`.

 ##### Python packages and dependencies
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the Python dependencies in ``requirements.txt``.